RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 • Name the new field and create a method.

-For example:
+For example,

 Q15).
 What is a dual-axis?

-Many websites like indeed.com and different employ twin axis to show the contrast among measures and their boom fee in a septic set of years.
+Many websites like indeed.com and different employ a twin axis to show the contrast among measures and their boom fee in a septic set of years.

 Q16).
-Explain when would you use Joins vs. Blending in Tableau?
+Explain when you would use Joins vs. Blending in Tableau.

 Q18).
 What is the story in Tableau?